Daniel E. Cooper, M.D.

 AWARDS AND HONORS:

-As a leading contributor and Scientific Advisory Board member to the Multicenter ACL Revision Study (MARS), Dr. Cooper was part of the research team that won the American Orthopedic Society for Sports Medicine’s prestigious 2014 O’Donoghue Award for the best clinical research paper in sports medicine.
+Dr. Cooper is a leading contributor and Scientific Advisory Board member to the Multi-center ACL Revision Study (MARS), which was awarded the 2019 Kappa Delta Award for best research in orthopaedics by the American Academy of Orthopaedic Surgeons, as well as the American Orthopaedic Society for Sports Medicine’s prestigious 2014 O’Donoghue Award for the best clinical research in sports medicine.
+Over his career in sports medicine, Dr. Cooper has received four different national awards for excellence in research related to ACL surgery.

 RESEARCH AND PUBLICATIONS: